Pralhad789/Data-Driven-Shipment-and-Delivery-Optimization-Using-PowerBI/README.md

 ## Business Implications
 The analysis revealed key areas for operational improvement:

+* Supplier Delays:

-Supplier Delays: The analysis identified that delays were concentrated among specific suppliers, particularly Apex Sports Supply, which had 75% of its shipments late.
+The analysis identified that delays were concentrated among specific suppliers, particularly Apex Sports Supply, which had 75% of its shipments late.
 Late shipments affected customer satisfaction and caused revenue losses.

+* Cost Management:

-Cost Management: High COGS across various product categories limited overall profitability, prompting the need for renegotiations with suppliers and streamlining product procurement.
+High COGS across various product categories limited overall profitability, prompting the need for renegotiations with suppliers and streamlining product procurement.

+* Customer Impact:

-Customer Impact: Delayed sales amounted to nearly 45% of the total sales amount, demonstrating an urgent need for improved logistics and shipping strategies.
+Delayed sales amounted to nearly 45% of the total sales amount, demonstrating an urgent need for improved logistics and shipping strategies.

-6. Recommendations
+## Recommendations

-Based on the findings, I recommended the following:
+* Delivery Schedule Optimization:

+Given the higher success rate of weekday deliveries, adjust staffing and warehouse operations to handle a greater volume of shipments during weekdays.

+* Supplier Optimization:

-Supplier Optimization: Focus on improving shipment times from key suppliers by implementing performance-based contracts and setting stricter KPIs for delivery times.
+Focus on improving shipment times from key suppliers by implementing performance-based contracts and setting stricter KPIs for delivery times.
 Engaging with Apex Sports Supply and Prime Gear to ensure more reliable on-time shipments.

-Shipping Method Changes: Promote non-swipe payment methods and prioritize these orders for faster delivery.
+* Shipping Method Changes:

+Promote non-swipe payment methods and prioritize these orders for faster delivery.
 This method showed better shipment timing and could improve delivery performance.

+* Inventory Management:

-Inventory Management: Introduce real-time inventory tracking for high-demand items such as the Titan Treadmill to avoid delays caused by stockouts.
+Introduce real-time inventory tracking for high-demand items such as the Titan Treadmill to avoid delays caused by stockouts.
-Delivery Schedule Optimization: Given the higher success rate of weekday deliveries, adjust staffing and warehouse operations to handle a greater volume of shipments during weekdays.